Duboox/streamdeck-akp153-plugins/README.md

 # Home Assistant Webhooks for Elgato Stream Deck
 > Use the Elgato Stream Deck to call Home Assistant webhooks.

+#FOR AJAZZ AKP153 Stream Dock should be installed in:
+/Users/joshdevjs/Library/Application Support/HotSpot/StreamDock

 This plugin should work on both Windows 10 and macOS.

 Based on the [streamdeck-ifttt plugin](https://github.com/tobimori/streamdeck-ifttt) by tobimori.
 The main difference is that this plugin lets you call Home Assistant webhooks directly, without using IFTTT as a middleman.